Where to Stay in Glacier: Complete Guide (Inside & Outside the Park)

 Glacier National Park is arguably the most beautiful place on our planet.
 With one million acres of forested wilderness containing turquoise lakes, glacier-covered mountain peaks, cascading waterfalls, and valleys blanketed with colorful wildflowers, it’s no wonder that 3 million visitors travel there yearly.

-Lodging within Glacier National Park contains 3 Swiss chalet-style luxury lodges ($219 and up) and 5 budget options ($159 and up) including motor inns, motels, and cabins.
-Staying within the park is worth the price because of the closeness to desired sites and activities.
+Lodging within Glacier National Park contains 3 Swiss chalet-style luxury lodges (~$250 and up) and 5 budget options (~$159 and up), including motor inns, motels, and cabins.
+Staying within the park is worth the price because of its proximity to desired sites and activities.

 Available Lodging